 The Impact Assessment Act came into force in August 2019 and replaced the Canadian Environmental Assessment Act, 2012.
-It established the Impact Assessment Agency of Canada, which leads and coordinates impact assessments for all designated projects.
 The Impact Assessment Act applies to designated projects listed in the Physical Activities Regulations and physical activities designated by the Minister of Environment and Climate Change Canada on an ad hoc basis.
-The legislation expanded the assessment considerations beyond the environment to expressly include health, economic, social and gender impacts, as well as considerations related to sustainability and Canada's climate change commitments.
+The legislation's the assessment considerations include the environment, health, economic, social and gender impacts, as well as considerations related to sustainability and Canada's climate change commitments.
+The Impact Assessment Act also places greater emphasis on Indigenous knowledge and explicitly states that one of the purposes of the act is to ensure respect for the rights of the Indigenous peoples of Canada recognized and affirmed by section 35 of the Constitution Act, 1982, in the course of impact assessments and decision-making under the act.
 Increased environmental assessment obligations may create risk of increased costs and project delays and may limit the Company's ability to obtain or renew permits efficiently.
 The Canadian Energy Regulator Act also came into force in August 2019 and replaced the National Energy Board with the Canada Energy Regulator and modified the regulator's role in federal impact assessments.